-- 3.1 The City of Edinburgh Council Best Value Assurance Audit Report (BVAR) was published by the Accounts Commission on 26th November 2020. - 3.2 At the Policy and Sustainability Committee (1 December), Governance, Risk and Best Value Committee (8 December) and full Council (10 December), elected members considered a report noting the findings of the BVAR, the approach to ensure a comprehensive and holistic response to the audit and provided feedback on priority areas for improvement. - 3.3 Councillors specifically agreed to note that the improvement actions arising from the report would be addressed in the refreshed Council's Business Plan and specifically request further consideration of genuine local community empowerment. - 3.4 The Council Business Plan: Our Future Council, Our Future City was published on 27 January 2021.
+- 3.1 The City of Edinburgh Council Best Value Assurance Audit Report (BVAR) was published by the Accounts Commission on 26th November 2020. - 3.2 At the Policy and Sustainability Committee (1 December), Governance, Risk and Best Value Committee (8 December) and full Council (10 December), elected members considered a report noting the findings of the BVAR, the approach to ensure a comprehensive and holistic response to the audit and provided feedback on priority areas for improvement. - 3.3 At the Policy and Sustainability Committee on 23 February, members agreed, following the implementation of the Planning and Performance Framework, the actions to address the Best Value Assurance Report recommendations (as set out at Appendix 1) will be integrated into the Business Plan performance reporting cycle. - 3.4 A separate report on the development of the Planning and Performance Framework will be considered by the Policy and Sustainability Committee.